edkedk99/streamlit_sql/README.md

 Creating a CRUD interface can be a tedious and repetitive task.
 This package is intended to replace all of that with a few lines of code that involves simply creating a sqlalchemy statement and calling the main *SqlUi* class with only 3 required arguments.
 All extra and advanced features are available by supplying non-required arguments to the class initialization.

 When the main class is initialized, it will display the database table data with most of the expected features of a crud interface, so the user will be able to **read, filter, update, create and delete rows** with many useful features.

+It also offers useful information about the data as property like:
+- df: The Dataframe displayed in the screen
+- selected_rows: The position of selected rows.
+This is not the row id
+- qtty_rows: The quantity of all rows after filtering

 ## Demo